 Both types bake, roast, grill and toast, and some even have a hotplate on top – all this at a fraction of the price of a full-sized oven.
 We explain the pros and cons of benchtop ovens and the features to look for.

-Toaster ovens are compact and use less energy than a full-sized oven, but their small size rules out big cooking jobs – so it's dinner for two at most.
-They get the job done, but when we tested them we found they aren't always the greatest cooks.
+Benchtop ovens are compact and may use slightly less energy than a full-sized oven, but their small size rules out big cooking jobs – so it's dinner for two at most.
+They get the job done, but when we tested them we found they aren't always the greatest at cooking.
 You can get some OK results through experimentation, however.
-The top, rear and glass doors can get too hot to touch safely, so little hands need to be kept away.

-As an alternative, the considerations are really price and performance.
-Toaster ovens are relatively inexpensive, while a typical convection microwave oven (or even just a microwave oven with grill element), offers more options and better cooking, but is generally larger and more expensive – starting at about $500, but typically priced at $800 or more.
+A typical convection microwave oven (or even just a microwave oven with grill element), offers more options and better cooking than a benchtop oven.
+However convection microwaves are generally larger and more expensive – starting at about $500, but typically priced at $800 or more.

-Check the oven is big enough to fit your cookware but small enough to fit your bench space.
-Some are wider at the base to fit a large pizza.
+- Capacity: Is the oven big enough to fit my cookware, but small enough to fit my bench space?

-Door glass temperatures can reach from 81°C to 113°C, and the rear of the oven can get even hotter (up to 168°C in one case we've seen), so be cautious and leave clearance around the oven for air circulation.
-Be careful of touching the oven during or after use and don't leave anything on the oven that could be damaged by high heat.
-On a positive note, the handles and controls all remain cool enough to touch safely.
+Door glass temperatures can reach from 75°C to 99°C, and the rear of the oven can get even hotter (up to 168°C in one case we've seen), so be cautious and leave clearance around the oven for air circulation.
+Be careful of touching the oven during or after use and don't leave anything on or near the oven that could be damaged by high heat.
+On a positive note, for the models we've tested, the handles and controls all remained cool enough to touch safely.